Train Test Validation Split: Best Practices & Examples

 print(f"File not found: {src}")

-For the test set, use the DIVERSITY strategy to cover edge cases and challenging examples that test model robustness.
-Set n_samples to a different number (10-15% of data).
+• Test set: DIVERSITY to cover edge cases and challenging examples (10-15% of data).

 Using LightlyTrain on the Training Set